dsanmartim/goodman_ccdreduction/README.md

 ### Suggestions and Questions

-If you have any doubt or question, please contact David Sanmartim
+If you have any doubt or question, please contact David Sanmartim or Simon Torres, who is the current maintainer:

 <b>davidsanm at gmail.com</b>
 <b>dsanmartim at gemini.edu</b>
+<b>storres at ctio.noao.edu</b>

 Oct 2016